qwertyatom100/GodMode9/README.md

 * The fine folks on **freenode #Cakey**
 * All **[3dbrew.org](https://www.3dbrew.org/wiki/Main_Page) editors**
 * Everyone I possibly forgot, if you think you deserve to be mentioned, just contact me!

+## Random section at end
+Lol, just for a commit